Hellsing920 gets ready to watch something (possibly) awful.

 Mean Character, Nice Actor: While not playing a character, people have found Emer to be less abrasive and rude outside of his series.

 Medium Awareness: In his review of Bloodz vs. Wolvez, he notices (and makes mention of the fact) that the series was now in widescreen.
 Even in the following episode, he mentions that he still isn't used to being in widescreen.

-Retreaux: The opening for the series is made in the style of an old style movie, complete with tinny sounding music and film grain.
+Retreaux: One of the opening sequences was made in the style of an old-style movie, complete with tinny-sounding music and film grain.